-The fundamental educational task of Messiah College is to promote successful and meaningful learning and to help students attain the College-Wide Educational Objectives.
+The fundamental educational task of Messiah University is to promote successful and meaningful learning and to help students attain the University-Wide Educational Objectives.
 Educational means devoted to helping students attain these objectives can be categorized into curricular or cocurricular programming, with curricular programs defined as those that lead to academic credit for the students and cocurricular programs being defined as programs that do not lead to academic credit.
 Recognizing the complementary and mutually enriching nature of these two types of programming, it is nevertheless important, for the purposes of governance, to make a functional distinction between those educators primarily involved with curricular programs and those educators primarily involved with the cocurricular programming.

-Membership in the Community of Educators is granted to full-time employees who hold a master's degree, work directly with students to attain the College-wide educational objectives or supervise those who do, and serve in one of the three categories of educators: faculty, cocurricular educators or curricular administrators.
+Membership in the Community of Educators is granted to full-time employees who hold a master's degree, work directly with students to attain the University-wide educational objectives or supervise those who do, and serve in one of the three categories of educators: faculty, cocurricular educators or curricular administrators.